coresresearch/BatCan/li_ion/README.md

 Additionally, this module calculates cell level parameters such as the total cell thickness, the total cell porosity, and total cell density based on the parameters for each component.

 ## 2.3 Model runner and residual function - li_ion_battery_p2d_model.py
-This module contains the solver initialization and running functionality, as well as the residual function containing the governing equations for the model. __This is the primary runner file for the model.__ Within `main()` several things are done:
+This module contains the solver initialization and running functionality, as well as the residual function containing the governing equations for the model. __This is the primary file that runs the model.__ Within `main()` of this module, several things are done:

 - The built-in figure creation is initialized using the `setup_plots()` external function
 - The solver is setup for each relevant stage of the model (i.e. equilibration, charging, etc.)
-- The dataframes for each stage of the model are post-processed using Pandas and assigned column headers
+- The dataframes for each stage of the model are post-processed using [Pandas](https://pandas.pydata.org/) and assigned column headers
 - The data is exported to `.csv` files for further processing if desired

 Below `main()` the residual for the solver (Assimulo) is defined within the class `li_ion(Implicit_Problem)` which is an extension of a builtin problem type for Assimulo.
 Within this class is the function `res_fun()` where the full residual is defined for the model.